HealthEd

 Dates: January - June 2011, with the bulk of the work being carried out in May and June

-Categories: Content design, Govt web standards tester, Writing for the web, Content-loader, CSS-based layout, e-govt/WCAG compliance, Drupal, E-commerce, Government websites, Large sites
+Categories: Content designer, Govt web standards tester, Writing for the web, Content-loader, CSS-based layout, e-govt/WCAG compliance, Drupal, E-commerce, Government websites, Large sites

 Brief: to act as web editor and content designer during the development of the new HealthEd website (a restructure, re-design, and rebuild of an existing website).
 The new website had been designed by DNA, and was being built in Drupal 7 by Catalyst.